-Foot Injury and Toe Injury Compensation Claims
+Foot Injury and Toe Injury Compensation Calculator

-Foot injury compensation claims are not uncommon, the feet are integral to our mobility and independence and are prone to injury in workplace accidents, injury in sport and as a result of road traffic accidents.
+Foot injury compensation claims are not uncommon.
+The feet are integral to our mobility and independence and are prone to injury in workplace accidents, injury in sport and as a result of road traffic accidents.

 There are 26 different bones in the foot making it one of the most complex skeletal structures in the body.
 The forefoot contains the five toes.
 The midfoot contains the arches of the foot, whilst the hindfoot forms the heel and ankle.
 There are many joints, muscles and soft tissues that give the foot flexibility to enable a person to stand upright, and perform activities like walking, running, and jumping.
 For this reason, any injury to the feet or toes can have an impact on a person’s daily routine since it is likely to result in a period of immobility and considerable time off work.